Jade Armor: Broadcast

-The series is broadcast by HBO Max and Cartoon Network in Latin America, Europe, the Middle East and Africa, France Télévisions in France, Super RTL in Germany, the Australian Broadcasting Corporation in Australia, and Family Channel, Ici TOU.TV, Télé-Québec and Télémagino in Canada.
+The series is broadcast by HBO Max and Cartoon Network in Europe, the Middle East and Africa, France Télévisions in France, Super RTL in Germany, the Australian Broadcasting Corporation in Australia, and Family Channel, Télé-Québec and Télémagino in Canada.
 APC Kids distributes the series worldwide with the exception of China and the United States.

+Season 2 started on Sun in Russia.